 Microvi Laboratories

-Specializing in asbestos test of bulk samples, Serve all Great Toronto Area (GTA) and whole Ontario province
+Specializing in asbestos testing of bulk samples, Serves all of Great Toronto Area (GTA) and whole Ontario province

-Specializing in asbestos test of bulk samples, Serve all Great Toronto Area (GTA) and whole Ontario province
+Specializing in asbestos testing of bulk samples, Serves all of Great Toronto Area (GTA) and whole Ontario province

 Microvi Laboratories Inc. has the expertise in asbestos analysis to help you make the right decisions when it comes to protecting you and your family.

-Our team has more than twenty years experiences for asbestos analysis and tested more than hundred thousands samples for our clients.
+Our team has more than twenty years of experience with asbestos analysis and has tested more than thousands samples for our clients.

 Asbestos can cause many health risks, including mesothelioma, lung cancer, and asbestosis.
 It can take 10 – 50 years from the time of exposure for conditions to develop, making them difficult to diagnose in early stages and often resulting in a poor prognosis.
 Asbestos is extremely hazardous when it becomes disrupted and airborne, as it is easily inhaled or ingested and can lead to many health concerns.
 According to the EPA, there is no safe level of asbestos exposure.